Poojitha-Devireddy/Poojitha-Devireddy/README.md

 ## Hi there, I'm Poojitha Devireddy!👋
-highly motivated Electronics and communication engineering(ECE) candidate with a strong foundation in circuit designing, testing and electronic basics.
+Highly motivated Electronics and communication engineering(ECE) candidate with a strong foundation in circuit designing, testing and electronic basics.
 ## Featured projects

     ##[Automatic alcohol sensing and fire detection engine locking system]